Slanderley: A Twisted Mystery

 Order print version from your favorite independent book seller ISBN 978-0-9967693-0-3

 I wrote this novel almost forty years ago.
-I read a noted gothic romance and was taken aback by its inherent immorality.
+I read a noted gothic romance, Rebecca, and was taken aback by its inherent immorality.
 For fun I composed a parody, which evolved into its own mystery.
 Told from the butler's point of view, it reveals his coming of age as a secondary theme.

 Poor Eddie Quirk!
 In the early 1900s he was butler at Slanderley, home of the cursed de Loverley family.
 Two puzzling aristocratic marriages and a demented housekeeper shatter his hope for calm.
 The haunted ancestral mansion, skulking servants, chinless aristocrats and a clueless bride get a delightful re-vamp in this briskly-paced spoof.
 Deaths fall like spiders.
 Eddie struggles in a web of intrigue, with little help from co-workers Sloth or Widgeon.
 Housekeeper Mrs. Anvil is plotting evil as well.
 Typical of British mysteries, the plot turns and twists when least expected, yet ends most satisfactorily.